Find a Memorial Day event near you

 MAY I OFFER A COURSE OF ACTION for this unusual Memorial Day that will leave you feeling fulfilled as the sun sets on your day of remembering our nation’s fallen warriors?
 I guarantee it…

 I. PREPARATION.
 Google “Memorial Day Images.”
 There are more than a hundred of them.
 Scan through them.
 Take note of those that express your feelings for those fallen family member (s), shipmates, squadron mates, and others who died while sering our country.
 Google “Memorial Day Quotations” and do the same.
 I suggest the forty quotes in the Country Living collection.
 This is your raw material.
-Throw all your raw maerial into a mental pot.
+Throw all your raw material into a mental pot.
 Stir them around.
 Compose your own “quotable quote.”
 One you would feel proud to post on “The Wall” next to the name of your fallen hero.
 Compose a remembrance that speaks from your heart.

 II.
 ACTION.
 Identify those fallen warriors you want to individually remember and honor on this 2020 Memorial Day.
 You will need a full name, rank and service.
 The date of final sacrifice is also useful in completing your “remembrance” where it will mean the most.
 I recommend you locate your Vietnam Air War hero in Chris Hobson’s VIETNAM AIR LOSSES, which is maintained on-line at Dave Lovelady’s great website…